 Queue the Bitcoin BullsThat didn’t stop prominent crypto market analyst, Willy Woo, from predicting an incoming bull market.
 Woo, who “builds models, not price targets,” theorizes that the current hodling pressure will inevitably lead to a capitulation of the bears:

 ELI5: Bullish https://t.co/pAjtbSPtyh

-Bitcoin has, after all, remained above $10,000 for a record number of days, a sign that crypto bulls often use to indicate heavy accumulation and a calm before the storm.
+Note that volatility reaching lows also means buyers have laid down a floor on spot markets as they accumulate, this stops downward moves and lowers volatility. (accumulation bottoms).Bitcoin has, after all, remained above $10,000 for a record number of days, a sign that crypto bulls often use to indicate heavy accumulation and a calm before the storm.
 Woo also speculates that this is the perfect environment for whales to get in on the action:

 @michael_saylor saw this effect as they mopped up $425m of coins.Saylor, who is the head of Microstrategy, made an unprecedented investment in the leading crypto in August.
 He believes that gold’s paltry volatility will be no match for bitcoin when that storm finally returns.

 In adherence to the Trust Project guidelines, BeInCrypto is committed to unbiased, transparent reporting.
 This news article aims to provide accurate, timely information.
 However, readers are advised to verify facts independently and consult with a professional before making any decisions based on this content.